Rikhilreddy/virtual-assistant/README.md

 # virtual-assistant
-this is my first virtual assistant
+this is my first virtual assistant lol